andsens/bootstrap-vz/bootstrapvz/providers/kvm/README.rst

 installation of `virtio kernel modules <http://www.linux-kvm.org/page/Virtio>`__ (paravirtualized drivers for IO operations).
-It also supports creating an image with LVM as a disk backend.
+It also supports creating an image with LVM and qcow2 as a disk backend.

 Manifest settings
 -----------------